nelsonjchen/cloud-geoip-dns-testing/README.md

 ### Pick a Domain

 First, pick domain(s) to query CNAMEs from.
 You'll need to pick domain(s) based on the cloud provider you want to test against.
 I suggest testing with against all the major cloud providers.

-For Azure and AWS, you should also make sure to test against the continent-determining domain to see if they can determine what continent you are in and then test against the continent-specific domains to see if they can determine closer to where you are.
+For Azure and AWS, you should also make sure to test against the continent-determining domain first to see if they can determine what continent you are in and then you should test against the continent-specific domains to see if they can determine closer to where you are.

 Here are the domains to test and caveats for each: